sinohope/sinohope.github.io/openloop/description.md

 # Glossary

-Roles: User U, Exchange E, Custody Platform C.
+Roles: User U, Exchange E, Custodian Platform C.

 Main Exchange Account: Abbreviated as MEA.
-It is an account opened by User U on the exchange E, usually uniquely identified by an API KEY.
+It is an account opened by user U on exchange E, usually identified by an API key.

 Collateral Vault Account: Abbreviated as CVA.
-When User U needs to map assets to Exchange E, a CVA is created on Custody Platform C. CVA and MEA achieve a one-to-one mapping.
+When user U needs to map assets to exchange E, a CVA is created on custodian platform C. CVA is one-to-one mapped with MEA.
 The unique ID of CVA is collateralId.

 # Main Steps